dhocker/athomepowerlineserver/README.md

 ```

+# Diagnostic Tools
+## TPLink Devices
+Occasionally, it dan be difficult to identify a device that needs to be reset (unplugged/replugged).
+There are two script tools that can be used to diagnose problems.

+* run\_discover\_devices - prints results of invoking the python-kasa Discover.discover API.
+* run\_tplink\_diag - attempts to verify that all managed devices can be discovered

+These tools are run from the project root directory.
+They depend on the presence of a configuration
+file.
+And, run\_tplink\_diag depends on the presence of a database file.

 # AtHome Control Web App

 AtHome Control (AthomeFRB) is an open source web server based application that works with